blalis/chess/README.md

-Chess program written in pure JavaScript ( JS, HTML, CSS ).
+A chess program written in pure JavaScript ( JS, HTML, CSS ).
-Currently only level 0 is programmed - totally random moves made by computer ( software random generator ).
+Currently only level 0 is programmed - totally random moves made by computer (software random generator).
 There are still few minor bugs to eliminate.
 <br>
 Future changes and plans:
 1) adding higher difficulty levels